chrispruitt/pythena/README.md

 execute(
   query = 'SQL_QUERY',                 # Required
   s3_output_url='FULL_S3_PATH',        # Optional (Format example: 's3://mybucket/mydir'
-  save_results=TRUE | FALSE            # Optional defaults to True only when 's3_output_url' is provided.
-If True, the s3 results will not be deleted and an tuple is returned with the execution_id.
+  save_results=TRUE | FALSE            # Optional.
+Defaults to True only when 's3_output_url' is provided.
+If True, the s3 results will not be deleted and an tuple is returned with the execution_id. run_async=TRUE | FALSE               # Optional.
+If True, allows you to run the query asynchronously.
+Returns execution_id, use get_result(execution_id) to fetch it when finished
 )
 ```